Cars

 toyota-amulux.gif

-In the Odabia which is a the new waterfront technology district of Tokyo, Toyota has a giant showroom come, car museum, come theme park and its really fun for the whole family.
+In Odabia which is the new waterfront technology district of Tokyo, Toyota has a giant showroom come, car museum, come theme park and its really fun for the whole family.
 There is plenty to do including ‘driving’ the Crayon which is a self driving electric micro car.
 As you can see in the picture the car is one of Toyota’s latest efforts to revolutionise transport.
 Reading sensors on the road this car follows the track around the complex.
-There are simulator rides, an outdoor driving course for people wanting a test drive of a Toyota product and plenty of techology exhibits including Toyota’s cutting edge desings and quite a good display on hybrid and new power plants.
+There are simulator rides, an outdoor driving course for people wanting a test drive of a Toyota product and plenty of technology exhibits including Toyota’s cutting edge designs and quite a good display on hybrid and new power plants.
 The centre also features a beautiful museum where iconic cars from around the world (not all Toyota) are on display and then there’s a discovery centre hall which demonstrates how products are designed to suit as many people as possible.
 The centre attaches to the huge Pallete Town shopping complex where you can easily find plenty do do for the whole day.

 Read the rest of this entry »